ronivay/xen-orchestra-docker/README.md

 `CERT_PATH`

 Path inside container for user specified PEM certificate file.
 Example: '/path/to/cert'
+Note: single quotes are part of the value and mandatory!

 If HTTPS_PORT is set and CERT_PATH not given, a self-signed certificate and key will be generated automatically.

 `KEY_PATH`

 Path inside container for user specified key file.
 Example: '/path/to/key'
+Note: single quotes are part of the value and mandatory!

 if HTTPS_PORT is set and KEY_PATH not given, a self-signed certificate and key will be generated automatically.